 It is in your best interest to put off major purchases like buying a motorcycle (or any other expensive item) until you have enough cash saved up to pay for them in full.
 If you are set on purchasing a motorcycle with a line of credit, you should exercise the same caution that you would with the purchase of any other expensive item.
 You should make sure that you are familiar with the conditions of the agreement and that you are able to afford the monthly payments.

-Another possible source of funding comes from companies that produce motorcycles.
-As part of their sales marketing efforts, particularly for models that are either not very popular or have just been introduced, they might provide special financing plans.
+Another possible source of funding is from motorcycle manufacturers.
+As part of their sales marketing efforts, particularly for models that are either not very popular or have just been recently introduced, they might provide special financing plans.
 Always make sure that you ask your dealer if there are any OEM loans (original equipment manufacturer loans) available on the models that you are interested in purchasing.

-Only new bikes are eligible for financing through the OEM.
+Take note that OEM lending options are only available for brand new bikes.
 These loans cannot be used to purchase a pre-owned bicycle.

 There are many different kinds of financial institutions that offer loans, including traditional banks, credit unions, and online lenders.
 You should conduct your research before selecting one of these as a realistic choice.
 Conduct background research on the lending institution to assess how credible they are.
 Look for reviews written by previous purchasers.